Automated Inference of Graph Transformation Rules: Methods

 Consider two different ways of encoding edge contraction as a graph transformation model, or more precisely an input transition system.
 Both input transition systems $S_1$ and $S_2$ operate under the same principle, only one vertex is deleted, the other endpoint assuming the role of the new vertex $w$.
 The edge contraction itself is thus performed by reconnecting all edges of the deleted endpoint to the remaining one.
 The difference between the two systems being that in $S_1$ all edges are reconnected at the same time, one transition corresponding to exactly one edge contraction. $S_2$ on the other hand, reconnects each edge individually, first by duplicating it for the remaining endpoint (if necessary) and then deleting it.
 Such an approach also requires use of vertex and edge labels to keep track of the edge being contracted, akin to the use of non-terminal symbols in formal grammars.

 Although $S_1$ and $S_2$ solve the same underlying problem, their respective minimal exact generating rule sets might be of vastly different size, as illustrated in Figure~\ref{fig:edge_contraction}.
 Since each edge contraction is performed within a single transition in $S_1$, a different rule is necessary depending on the degree of the deleted vertex.
-If we assume $k$ is an upper bound on vertex degrees ($|V(G)|-1$ where $G\in \mc{U}(S_1)$ is the largest weakly connected component of the starting graph), the minimal exact generating rule set is of size $\frac{k}{2}(k + 1)$, considering not only vertex degrees but also the number of neighbors shared by both endpoints of the contracted edge.
+Additionally, a different rule is required for all possible numbers of neighbors shared by both endpoints of the contracted edge to avoid creating a multiple edges.
+Assume $k$ is an upper bound on vertex degrees, $k = \max_{G\in \mc{U}(S_1)}(|V(G)|-1)$, the minimal exact generating rule set is then in the worst case (all possible combinations of neighbours represented within the input graphs) of size $\frac{k}{2}(k + 1)$.
+Thus in particular, $K(S_1)$ depends on the size of the input (largest vertex degree).
 Figure~\ref{fig:exhaustive_contraction} illustrates the shape of the necessary rules.

-The minimal exact generating rule set of $S_2$ (Figure~\ref{fig:stepwise_contraction}), on the other hand, is of constant size ($4$) irrespective of the size of the input graphs.
+The minimal exact generating rule set of $S_2$ (Figure~\ref{fig:stepwise_contraction}), on the other hand, is of constant size, $K(S_2) \leq 4$, irrespective of the size of the input graphs.
 The Kolmogorov complexity of spanning tree construction by edge contraction is therefore at most four and surely constant.
 An observation impossible to conclude from $S_1$ alone, illustrating how heavily the introduced compression depends on the exact modeling of the underlying problem -- a solution.

 \end{example}